flecsi/flecsi/doc/sphinx/tutorial/execution.rst

 Kernels
   Kernels operate on data in a single address space but require explicit barriers to ensure consistency.
 This is generally referred to as a relaxed-consistency memory model.
-The kernel interface in FleCSI is defined by two parallel operations: *forall* and *reduceall*.
+  The :doc:`kernel interface <parallel>` in FleCSI is defined by two parallel operations: ``forall`` and ``reduceall``.
   Each of these is a fine-grained, data-parallel operation.
   The use of the `kernel` nomenclature is derived from CUDA and OpenCL and is conceptually consistent with those models.
-Please see the example of using *forall* kernels in the *parallel* section of the tutorial.

 Tasks are launched by `schedulers`.